git-atoms/School-git/02 Documentation/-- Documentation.md

 ---

-With '#' I named my workbook files, where I learnt and tried side-commands, not really used in code of files from steps of my project.
+With hash '#' I named my workbook files, where I learnt and tried side-commands, not really used in code of files from steps of my project.
 ===